-Temporal representation of the Minimoog-V waveform thanks to TAE^{\circledast}
+Temporal representation of the Mini V waveform thanks to TAE®

 In addition, original analog oscillators were unstable.
 Actually, their wave shape was always slightly different from one period to another.
-Also, due to analog hardware sensitivities, new period trigger times varied with the temperature and other environmental conditions.
+In addition, due to analog hardware sensitivities, new period trigger times varied with the temperature and other environmental conditions.

-$\mathsf{TAE}^{\$}$ simulates the instability of oscillators, helping to create warmer sounds, often given the affectionate term of "fat".
+TAE[®] simulates the instability of oscillators, helping to create warmer sounds, often given the affectionate term of "fat".

-2.2.3 Better reproduction of analog filters
+1.2.3 Better reproduction of analog filters

 TAE[®] allows the emulation of analog-designed filters in a much more precise way than any existing digital filter.
-In particular, TAE[®] has managed to reproduce the legendary Moog 24dB low-pass resonant filter with great respect towards the original.
+In particular, TAE[®] has managed to reproduce the legendary 24dB low-pass resonant filter equipping Bob Moog's synthesizers with great respect towards the original.